 A kite will fly if it finds enough wind to lift it and keep it in the sky.
-Successful kite flight depends upon establishing and maintaining a balance between the upward force of lift, the downward force of gravity, and the backwards force of drag.
+Successful kite flight depends upon establishing and maintaining a balance between the upward force of lift, the downward force of gravity, and the backward force of drag.

 Wind blowing against the kite’s sail is blocked by the sail and is forced to move around the kite.
 If the kite is positioned at the proper angle to the wind, more air is deflected down from the sail than is forced up and over the kite, thus creating lift.
 This lifts the kite upward, overcoming the force of gravity.
 Turbulence swirls around the kite, reducing the lift and increasing the drag.
-Drag pulls the kite backward but the kite line prevents the kite from moving backwards, and the net effect of these forces – gravity, lift, and drag — is to move the kite upwards until it reaches a point of equilibrium.
+Drag pulls the kite backward, but the kite line prevents the kite from moving backward, and the net effect of these forces – gravity, lift, and drag — is to move the kite upwards until it reaches a point of equilibrium.

 “Getting any kite – from the most basic to the most complex – to fly is a matter of achieving a successful lift-to-drag ratio; that is, the lift must exceed the drag.
 Naturally, the kite must be constructed properly and maintained in perfect balance.
 Assuming these prerequisites are fulfilled, obtaining the correct lift-to-drag ratio depends on angling the kite to the wind properly, a task which is accomplished by a carefully constructed bridle.”
 [Create-a-Kite]